athertog/PokeComm/README.md

 Again I am brand new to this so I keep search for things that will help and testing them.

-Tahnk you for the help.
+Thank you for the help.